 How are spondylolysis and spondylolisthesis treated?

 Medicines.
 To help reduce back pain and swelling, medicines may be prescribed.
-These are usually NSAIDs (nonsteroidal anti-inflammatory medicines).
+These are usually NSAIDs (nonsteroidal anti-inflammatory drugs).
 These medicines include ibuprofen and naproxen.
 They may be over-the-counter or prescription.
-Your healthcare provider will tell you what types and dosage are best for your child.
+The healthcare provider will tell you what types and dosage are best for your child.
 Give these medicines to your child only as prescribed.

 Physical therapy.
-Stretching and strengthening the muscles around the spine and in the legs can help relieve symptoms due to these conditions.
-Your healthcare provider may refer your child to a physical therapist (PT) for a course of physical therapy and exercises.
+Stretching and strengthening the muscles around the spine and in the legs can help ease symptoms due to these conditions.
+The provider may refer your child to a physical therapist (PT) for a course of physical therapy and exercises.

 Resting the back.
 This means stopping any activity that stresses the back.
-Once your child stops having symptoms, he or she can usually go back to a normal activity level.
+Once your child stops having symptoms, they can often go back to a normal activity level.
 If a child continues to have symptoms, a small reduction in activity may help.

 Bracing.
 Your child may be fitted with a brace to wear for a few weeks to months.
-This brace takes stress off the spine, allowing symptoms to resolve.
+The brace takes stress off the spine.
+This allows symptoms to resolve.

 Surgery.
 If spondylolisthesis is severe or can’t be treated with nonsurgical means, surgery may be done.
-During surgery, the slipping vertebra is fused to the vertebra below it to prevent further movement.
+During surgery, the slipping vertebra is fused to the vertebra below it.
+This is to prevent further movement.

 What are the long-term concerns?

+When the back pain is caused by a pulled muscle, a strained ligament, or bruising, symptoms usually go away within 1 week without special treatment.
 Once symptoms have been treated, spondylolysis and spondylolisthesis rarely cause further problems.
-But a child with these conditions should be checked regularly by the healthcare provider as he or she grows to be sure further problems don’t develop.
+But a child with these conditions should be checked regularly by the healthcare provider as they grow.
+This is to be sure more problems don’t develop.